Introduction: Network security threats

 Malware refers to malicious software designed to infiltrate networks and systems, often without the user's knowledge.
 Types of malware include viruses, worms, Trojans, spyware, and adware.
 These programs can enter networks through phishing emails, infected software, or compromised websites.

-Effective malware detection involves using antivirus software, endpoint protection tools, and behavior-based detection methods.
+Effective malware detection involves utilizing antivirus software, endpoint protection tools, and behavior-based detection methods.
 Regular software updates and patch management are crucial to closing vulnerabilities.
 Additionally, user education on avoiding suspicious downloads helps prevent malware infections.
-To dive deeper into malware defense strategies, read Darktrace’s article on Gootloader malware.
+To dive deeper into malware defense strategies, read Darktrace's article on Gootloader malware.

 Zero-day vulnerabilities